TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Logging/Model/Index.rst

 :code:`LogRecord` implements the :code:`ArrayAccess` interface so that the properties can be accessed like a native array, for example: :code:`$logRecord['requestId']`.
-It also implements a :code:`__toString()` method for your convenience, which returns the log records as a simplified string.
+It also implements a :code:`__toString()` method for your convenience, which returns the log record as a simplified string.

 A :code:`LogRecord` can be processed using :ref:`LogProcessors <logging-processors>` or :ref:`LogWriters <logging-writers>`. :code:`LogProcessors` are meant to add values